Using Python to query data from Socrata

 This post is more than 5 years old.
 While math doesn't age, code and operating systems do.
 Please use the code/ideas with caution and expect some issues due to the age of the content.
 I am keeping these posts up for archival purposes because I still find them useful for reference, even when they are out of date!

 I've started going to Open Oakland meetings on Tuesday nights.
 The group works on a variety of projects related to making city data more accessible and usable for Oakland citizens by creating websites, or apps.
-Check out Open Oakland Projects and Open Oakland Blog for more information on the types of things going on and come to a meeting if you're interested in helping out.
+Check out Open Oakland Projects for more information on the types of things going on and come to a meeting if you're interested in helping out.

 One of the many tasks involved in getting an app up and running is obtaining the underlying data in some way.
 In this example, I'll focus on getting information about trees in Oakland from the Oakland data portal at data.oaklandnet.com .
 This portal is powered by Socrata , which provides an API (see SODA ) for querying the data-- I'll do this using Python.
 To be clear this type of query can be done for any data hosted at the data portal, so adapt away if there is different information that you want from data.oaklandnet.com , or any other Socrata -powered portal.